Depression and anxiety disorders are curable. Faster and more efficient than ever.

 - In this case, treatment with a V1B antagonist is the drug of choice.
 Previous clinical trials with V1B antagonists have been unsuccessful because they could not limit use to patients with proven central vasopressin overactivity.

-- The HMNC subsidiary NELIVABON will shortly license a V1B antagonist (NB 415) from a pharmaceutical company.
+- The HMNC subsidiary NELIVABON has licensed a V1B antagonist (NB 415) from a pharmaceutical company.
 As a result of clinical studies, we expect that treatment with NB 415 will lead to better therapy results if only those patients are treated with the V1B antagonist who had a positive result in the V1B test.

 Project status: Phase II